MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-prepare-application.md

 ﻿---
-title: Tutorial - Prepare an application for AKS hybrid deployment
+title: Tutorial - Prepare an application for AKS hybrid
-description: In this tutorial, learn how to prepare and build a multi-container app with Docker Compose that you can then deploy to Azure Kubernetes Service (AKS) hybrid.
+description: In this tutorial, learn how to prepare and build a multi-container app with Docker Compose that you can then deploy to AKS hybrid.
 services: container-service
 ms.topic: tutorial
-ms.date: 10/06/2022
+ms.date: 10/07/2022
 ms.author: sethm
 ms.lastreviewed: 1/14/2022
 ms.reviewer: jeguan
 author: sethmanheim

-# Intent: As an IT Pro, I want to learn how to prepare a multi-purpose application so I can add it to my AKS hybrid deployment on Azure Stack HCI.
+# Intent: As an IT Pro, I want to learn how to prepare a multi-purpose application so I can add it to my AKS on Azure Stack HCI deployment.
 # Keyword: multi-container Kubernetes service

 ---

-# Tutorial: Prepare an application for AKS hybrid deployment
+# Tutorial: Prepare an application for AKS hybrid

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]

-In this tutorial, part one of seven, a multi-container application is prepared for use on a Kubernetes cluster in an Azure Kubernetes Service (AKS) hybrid deployment.
+In this tutorial, part one of seven, a multi-container application is prepared for use on a Kubernetes cluster when you're using Azure Kubernetes Service hybrid deployment options (AKS hybrid).
 Existing development tools such as Docker Compose are used to locally build and test an application.

 You learn how to:

 > [!div class="checklist"]
 > * Clone a sample application source from GitHub